 Other Product Information

 Have you seen the TV ads telling you that if you’re a baby boomer, you may have hepatitis C?
 That’s an important message, because you could be carrying this virus, which inflames and damages the liver, and yet have no signs or symptoms of it.
-In fact, you may have had the infection, which is spread through contaminated blood, for years.
+In fact, you may have contracted the infection and had no clue as to how it happened.
 Without treatment, it eventually could lead to irreversible liver damage.

 One in 30 baby boomers has hepatitis C. Put another way, three in four people (75%) with hepatitis C were born between 1945 and 1965.
 They’re five times more likely than people born in other years to have hepatitis C. These individuals were likely infected in the 1960s through 1980s, when infection control measures weren’t as tight as they are today.
 That’s because the hepatitis C virus wasn’t even discovered until 1989, and donated blood wasn’t screened for the virus until 1992.

 If not treated, people with chronic (long-term) hepatitis C are at risk for cirrhosis, a disease in which the liver gets scarred and can no longer function normally, as well as liver cancer and even death.
 In 2016, 18,153 death certificates in the United States listed hepatitis C as an underlying or contributing cause of death.
 Until recently, chronic hepatitis C was the No. 1 reason for liver transplants.